 Allah says: "Allah takes the souls at the time of their death, and those that do not die during their sleep.
 He keeps those for which He has decreed death and releases the others for a specified term." — (Surah Az-Zumar 39:42)

-The Angel of Death (Malak al-Mawt), along with other angels, arrives at the moment of death.
-For a believer, the angels come with white silk and a beautiful fragrance.
-For a disbeliever, the angels come with coarse cloth.
+The Angel of Death (Malak al-Mawt), along with assisting angels, arrives at the precise moment decreed by Allah — not a second early, not a second late.
+For a believer, the angels come with white silk and a beautiful fragrance, greeting the soul warmly.
+For a disbeliever or one who died in sin, the angels come with coarse cloth, and the soul is extracted with force.

 The Prophet ﷺ said: "Prompt your dying ones with 'La ilaha illallah.'" — (Muslim).
-This is why we recite the shahada near those who are dying — so their last words are the most beloved to Allah.
+The last words a person speaks before death carry enormous weight.
+This is why we sit with the dying and recite the shahada — so that their final utterance is the most beloved statement to Allah.
+Whoever's last words are La ilaha illallah will enter Paradise.

-The Prophet ﷺ described in a long, detailed hadith (narrated by Al-Bara ibn Azib, recorded in Ahmad and Abu Dawud) the complete journey:
+The Prophet ﷺ described in a long, detailed hadith (narrated by Al-Bara ibn Azib, Ahmad and Abu Dawud) the complete journey of the soul immediately after death:

-- The soul is extracted — like water being drawn from a cloth for the believer (easy), or like an iron skewer being pulled through wet wool for the wrongdoer (agonizing)
+- The soul is extracted — like water being drawn easily from a cloth for the believer (peaceful), or like an iron skewer being pulled through wet wool for the wrongdoer (agonizing)

-- It reaches Allah — Allah commands it to be written in the highest register (Illiyyun) for believers, or the lowest (Sijjin) for wrongdoers
+- It is presented before Allah — Allah commands the believer's record to be written in the highest register (Illiyyun).
+The disbeliever's is written in Sijjin, the lowest.

-- The soul returns — back to the body in the grave
+- The soul returns to the body — sent back to the grave to await the questioning

 The Questioning in the Grave

-After burial, two angels called Munkar and Nakir come and ask three questions:
+After burial, two angels — Munkar and Nakir — come and make the deceased sit upright.
+They ask three questions:

 - Who is your Lord?